- Lat pulldowns have been shown to work (and grow) the biceps muscle just as good as barbell curls. At least in untrained subjects.

 But what about in the long run?
-This study was only ten weeks long, so we cannot make conclusions about what the optimal training is over a much larger time span.
+This study was only ten weeks long, so we cannot make conclusions about the optimal training over a much larger time span.
 I don’t find it unlikely at all that curls might provide a benefit in the longer run.
-Not in the least in the form of either variation (for less monotony, and maybe lower injury risk), and because curling generally is a less taxing kind of movement than pull-downs, since you use less muscles simultaneously.
+Not in the least in the form of either variation (for less monotony and maybe lower injury risk), and because curling generally is a less taxing kind of movement than pulldowns since you use fewer muscles simultaneously.
 Maybe you have an easier time focusing on your biceps while curling, thus getting a greater training effect?

-When it comes to rows, they definately seem to be less effective for bicep growth compared to curls, and this mimics what I’ve personally felt and seen in my own training.
-I would not write them off completely however, since as you get more experienced, it is possible to direct the work to different muscles.
+When it comes to rows, they definitely seem to work the biceps less effectively than curls, and this mimics what I’ve personally felt and seen in my own training.
+I would not write them off completely, however, since as you get more experienced, it is possible to direct the work to different muscles.
 When you have established a good mind-muscle connection, you can probably consciously choose how much you want to include or exclude your biceps while doing both pulldowns and rows, and thus you can influence and shape the training effect.

 Why Not Do Them All?

-The safest bet for not only well-developed biceps, but the upper-body overall, might simply be to do them all.
+The safest bet for not only well-developed biceps but the upper-body overall might be to do them all.